asmijafar20/Dataentry_Dashboard/README.md

 7. flask run

-## Mysql commands

-8. Run `sudo mysql -u root -p` and enter the MySQL password, which you entered during installation of MySQL Server ("root" is default, it may be something else on your machine).3.
-Run `pip install --upgrade pip` to upgrade pip.
+8. Run `sudo mysql -u root -p` and enter the MySQL password, which you entered during installation of MySQL Server ("root" is default, it may be something else on your machine).